ETJarvisMason/ETJarvisMason.github.io/CDFW.md

 ---
 layout: page
 title: Good Times with Fish and Game
-bigimg: "img/big-img/TeamAtNatHistMus.jpg"
+bigimg: "/img/big-img/TeamAtNatHistMus.jpg"
 ---
-As a former Environmental Scientist with California's Department of Fish and Wildlife Marine Region, I had exposure to a wide range of research and policy and experiences.
-The focus of our group, formerly known as the 'Fisheries Independent/SCUBA Assessment Project", was to collect fishery-independent data on southern California nearshore fishes to help inform management of the status of fish stocks.
+As a former Environmental Scientist with the California Department of Fish and Wildlife's Marine Region, I had exposure to a wide range of research and policy and experiences.
+The focus of our research group, formerly known as the 'Fisheries Independent/SCUBA Assessment Project", was to collect fishery-independent data on southern California nearshore fishes to help inform management on the status of fish stocks.
 One of the projects having a lasting impression on me was our nearshore surf zone fish study, in which we conducted monthly beach seines at four different beaches (4 replicates per beach per month) for two and half years.
 What an experience!

-Enjoy a few of the articles written on our research endeavors, including our run-in with two juvenile Mexican Lookdown in southern California...
+Enjoy a few of the articles written on our research endeavors, including our run-in with two juvenile Mexican Lookdown in Seal Beach, California, USA...

 **"That looks like a Lookdown!"** [lookdown]({% link pages/MMNewsArticle_GliniakJan2010.pdf %})

 **All the nerdy details** [California_Fish_and_Game_95(4):188-192]({% link pages/Journal_95_4_Final_5_24_2010.pdf %})

-**A really nice Outdoor California article written by my dear friend, Heather** [nearshore]({% link pages/14-19_Netting Nearshore.pdf %})
+**A really nice Outdoor California article written by my dear friend, Heather Gliniak** [nearshore]({% link pages/14-19_Netting Nearshore.pdf %})